Dementia: Financial costs

-Many support networks are available to people with dementia and their families and caregivers.
-Charitable organizations aim to raise awareness and campaign for the rights of people living with dementia.
-Support and guidance are available on assessing testamentary capacity in people with dementia.
+The total cost of dementia care in the UK is projected to increase by 172%, from £34.7 billion in 2019 to £94.1 billion in 2040.

+The estimated costs of dementia in low- and middle-income countries (LMICs) are lower compared to high-income countries, with indirect costs making up the largest proportion in LMICs.
+However, these estimates are likely an underrepresentation, as there have been limited research studies on dementia costs in LMICs, particularly low-income countries.

+Awareness

+Despite ongoing efforts, there still remains relatively little public understanding of dementia.
+For example only 42% of surveyed public in England knew that dementia is a terminal condition.
+There is also persistent stigma, which can be a barrier for people seeking help for dementia and accessing care.
+88% of people living with dementia report experiencing discrimination.
+Stigma is worse among those who have limited knowledge of the condition or contact with people affected by dementia, and is likely to shape the stigma held by people affected by dementia.
+Over 64% of the general public believe people with dementia are impulsive and unpredictable.

+According to Alzheimer's Disease International's 2024 survey consisting of more than 40,000 responses from people living with dementia, carers, health and care practitioners, and the general public from over 166 countries and territories, 80% of general public and 65% of health and care professionals incorrectly believe dementia is a normal part of ageing.

+Celebrities have used their platforms to raise awareness for the different forms of dementia and the need for further support, including former First Lady of California Maria Shriver, actor Samuel L. Jackson, editor-in-chief of ELLE Magazine Nina Garcia, professional skateboarder Tony Hawk, and others.

+Additional Alzheimer's awareness has been raised through the diagnoses of high-profile persons themselves, including actors Bruce Willis and Robin Williams, actress and pin-up model Rita Hayworth, activist Rosa Parks, former US President Ronald Reagan, TV host Wendy Williams, musicians Tony Bennett and Maureen McGovern.

+Philanthropy

 In 2015, Atlantic Philanthropies announced a $177 million gift aimed at understanding and reducing dementia.
 The recipient was Global Brain Health Institute, a program co-led by the University of California, San Francisco and Trinity College Dublin.
 This donation is the largest non-capital grant Atlantic has ever made, and the biggest philanthropic donation in Irish history.

 In October 2020, the Caretaker's last music release, Everywhere at the End of Time, was popularized by TikTok users for its depiction of the stages of dementia.
 Caregivers were in favor of this phenomenon; Leyland Kirby, the creator of the record, echoed this sentiment, explaining it could cause empathy among a younger public.

-On 2 November 2020, Scottish billionaire Sir Tom Hunter donated £1 million to dementia charities, after watching a former music teacher with dementia, Paul Harvey, playing one of his own compositions on the piano in a viral video.
+On November 2, 2020, Scottish billionaire Sir Tom Hunter donated £1 million to dementia charities, after watching a former music teacher with dementia, Paul Harvey, playing one of his own compositions on the piano in a viral video.
 The donation was announced to be split between the Alzheimer's Society and Music for Dementia.